HubTou/wis/README.md

 -i\|--inet4|Show only reformatted inetnum records -I\|--inet6|Show only reformatted inet6num records -r\|--range|Show expanded inet(6)num ranges
---debug|Enable debug mode
+-s\|--summary|Show a summary of the type of matching records -S\|--summaryonly|Show only a summary of the type of matching records --debug|Enable debug mode
 --help\|-?|Print usage and a short help message and exit --version|Print version and exit